-To beyond the analytical result obtained with the perturbation method, we also calculate the second-order correlation function $g^{(2)}(0)$ by numerically solving the steady state of quantum master equation~(\ref{QMEQ for PB}).
-We denote the steady-state density matrix of the system as
+To go beyond the analytical result obtained with the perturbation method, we also calculate the second-order correlation function $g^{(2)}(0)$ by numerically solving the steady state of the quantum master equation~(\ref{QMEQ for PB}).
+We define the steady-state density matrix of the system as

-then the equal-time second-order correlation function $g^{2}(0)$ can be obtained by
+Then the equal-time second-order correlation function $g^{2}(0)$ can be obtained by

-In Fig.~\ref{FigS9}(a), we investigate the dependence of $g^{(2)}(0)$ as a function of the driving detuning $\Delta_{a}/\Delta_{b}$ to seek the optimal driving detuning.
-Here, the solid curve is plotted based on the numerical solution of the quantum master equation, while the circles is plotted using the analytical solution.
+In Fig.~\ref{anaandnumg2fig}(a) we investigate the dependence of $g^{(2)}(0)$ as a function of the driving detuning $\Delta_{a}/\Delta_{b}$ to seek the optimal driving detuning.
+Here the solid curve is plotted based on the numerical solution of the quantum master equation, while the circles are plotted using the analytical solution.
 We find that the numerical results match well with the analytical one.
-As shown in Fig.~\ref{FigS9}(a), the locations of these dips and peaks of $g^{(2)}(0)$ correspond, respectively, to single- and two-photon resonant transitions, where the vertical dotted line is used to mark the single-photon resonance point $\Delta_{a}=g_{0}^{2}/\Delta_{b}$.
+As shown in Fig.~\ref{anaandnumg2fig}(a), the locations of these dips and peaks of $g^{(2)}(0)$ correspond to single- and two-photon resonant transitions, respectively, where the vertical dotted line is used to mark the single-photon resonance point $\Delta_{a}=g_{0}^{2}/\Delta_{b}$.
 This indicates that the single-photon transition $|0\rangle_{a}|0\rangle_{b}|0\rangle_{c}\leftrightarrow|1\rangle_{a}|\tilde{0}(1)\rangle_{b}|0\rangle_{c}$ (determined by $E_{1,0,0}\leftrightarrow E_{0,0,0}=0$) is resonant.

-To see the dependence of the photon blockade effect on the sideband resolution condition, in Fig.~\ref{FigS9}(b) we illustrate $\log_{10}g^{(2)}(0)$ as a function of the parameters $\vert\xi_{\text{ss}}\vert$ and $\kappa_{a}$ at the single-photon resonance condition $\Delta_{a}=g_{0}^{(2)}/\Delta_{b}$~\cite{numericalcal1,numericalcal2}.
-Here, we can see that $\log_{10}g^{(2)}(0)$ increases with the increase of the decay rate $\kappa_{a}$.
-When the decay rate $\kappa_{a}$ takes a small value, $\log_{10}g^{(2)}(0)$ exhibits some resonance peaks, which are induced by the phonon-like-sideband resonant transitions.
-As shown in Fig.~\ref{FigS9}(b), in some parameter regions (the valley region) the single-photon transition is resonant and the two-photon transition is far-off resonance, then the photon blockade effect can be observed in mode $a$.
+To see the dependence of the photon blockade effect on the sideband resolution condition, in Fig.~\ref{anaandnumg2fig}(b) we illustrate $\log_{10}g^{(2)}(0)$ as a function of the parameters $\vert\xi_{\text{ss}}\vert$ and $\kappa_{a}$ for the single-photon resonance condition $\Delta_{a}=g_{0}^{(2)}/\Delta_{b}$~\cite{numericalcal1,numericalcal2}.
+Here we can see that $\log_{10}g^{(2)}(0)$ increases with the increase of the decay rate $\kappa_{a}$.
+When the decay rate $\kappa_{a}$ takes a small value, $\log_{10}g^{(2)}(0)$ exhibits some resonance peaks, which are induced by the phononlike-sideband resonant transitions.
+As shown in Fig.~\ref{anaandnumg2fig}(b), in some parameter regions (the valley region) the single-photon transition is resonant and the two-photon transition is far off-resonance.
+Then the photon blockade effect can be observed in mode $a$.